William Adolphus Knell

-William Adolphus Knell (1801–1875) was a successful British maritime painter of the 19th century.
+William Adolphus Knell (1801 – 9 July 1875) was an English painter who specialised in marine art.

 Life

 Knell was born in 1801 at Carisbrooke on the Isle of Wight.
 By 1825 had already exhibited his works at the Royal Academy.
 He soon built up a successful practice as a painter of maritime and particularly naval subjects, exhibiting regularly at the Royal Academy, British Institution and the Society of British Artists.
 He was particularly praised in 1847 for The Battle off Cape St. Vincent, 14 February 1797, shown at Westminster Hall in 1847.
 It was purchased for the nation for £200 and is now part of the Parliamentary Art Collection.
 Reviewing Knell's Destruction of Toulon, shown in the same exhibition, The Athenæum said: "It is more conspicuous in chiaroscuro treatment than most of the pictures here of its class ... a little less whiteness in the more intense portions of the fire would have given greater brilliancy.
 The handling is as vigorous and sketchy as the effect is powerful.